-Campus Security
+College Security

-Security services are provided in Key West 24 hours seven days a week.
+Security services are provided in Key West 24 hours seven days a week and in the evenings at the Upper Keys Center.
 Security for the Residence Hall is provided on an as-needed basis for events and closures.

-Campus security is provided by Ralon's Security (305) 467-6912 or Ext.
-543 on campus
+College security is provided by Ralon's Security (305) 467-6912 or Ext.
+543.